 Besides farming practices, crop stages also affected pest consumption.
-Overall, pest consumption by GAPs increased from early (tillering) to late (ripening) stages (Fig. 2, Table 3), consistent with previous studies where predators consumed more pests in the late crop season (Roubinet et al., 2017; Hsu et al., 2021).
-This may be because pest populations increased with rice development and eventually predominated, leading to high pest consumption by GAPs at the flowering and ripening stages (Fig. 2 and 3).
+Overall, pest consumption by GAPs increased from early (tillering) to late (ripening) stages, consistent with previous studies where predators consumed more pests in the late crop season (Roubinet et al., 2017; Hsu et al., 2021).
+This may be because pest populations increased with rice development and eventually predominated, leading to high pest consumption by GAPs at the flowering and ripening stages.
 These findings indicate a higher biocontrol value of predators when the crop production is most vulnerable to pest damage.
 Therefore, farming practitioners may want to avoid practices that harm predators (e.g., chemical applications) during this period to maintain healthy predator populations and associated ecosystem services.

-Complex habitat structure (e.g., surrounding vegetation) has been suggested to promote predator abundance and diversity (Langellotto and Denno, 2004; Diehl et al., 2013), but such higher complexity did not affect predators’ diet composition in our study (Table 1).
+Complex habitat structure (e.g., surrounding vegetation) has been suggested to promote predator abundance and diversity (Langellotto and Denno, 2004; Diehl et al., 2013), but such higher complexity did not affect predators’ diet composition in our study.
 This might be because the prey species in our study system were mostly associated with rice plants but not the surrounding vegetation, consistent with a meta-analysis where habitat complexity had no effect on crop herbivore densities (Langellotto and Denno, 2004).
-Furthermore, although the diet composition of generalist predators may correlate with prey availability in the field (Wise et al., 2006; Hsu et al., 2021), our beta regression models suggest no such correlation between rice herbivores and GAPs (Table 1).
-An explanation is that the relative abundance of rice herbivores was highly correlated with crop stage, a significant factor likely associating with various covariates (e.g., rice plant height) and explaining most variations in pest consumption by GAPs (Fig. 3, Table 1).
+Furthermore, although the diet composition of generalist predators may correlate with prey availability in the field (Wise et al., 2006; Hsu et al., 2021), our beta regression models suggest no such correlation between rice herbivores and GAPs.
+An explanation is that the relative abundance of rice herbivores was highly correlated with crop stage, a significant factor likely associated with various covariates (e.g., rice plant height) and explaining most variations in pest consumption by GAPs.
 We encourage further experiments, both observational and manipulative, to clarify the link between prey availability and generalist predators’ diet composition in the field.

 4.4.
 Potential caveats of this study

 Our study demonstrates high pest consumption by GAPs in rice fields over three years and examines the factors influencing GAPs’ diet composition.
 While our study provides evidence for GAPs’ biocontrol potential, some caveats may exist.
-First, high pest consumption in GAPs’ diets does not necessarily imply a strong suppression of pest populations in the field, since pest population dynamics depend not only on the per capita effect of predators but also predator density and diversity (Letourneau et al., 2009; Rusch et al., 2016).
+First, the sweep-netting method used in this study may lead to undersampling of ground-dwelling arthropods such as crickets and ants, which may also play a critical role in the trophic interactions in rice farms.
+Second, high pest consumption in GAPs’ diets does not necessarily imply a strong suppression of pest populations in the field, since pest population dynamics depend not only on the per capita effect of predators but also predator density and diversity (Letourneau et al., 2009; Rusch et al., 2016).
 To unveil the connection between per capita pest consumption and overall pest dynamics, future work may require complementing stable isotope analysis with field observations of predator and pest populations.
 Furthermore, future work may examine crop damage and production to reveal the effect of GAPs on pest control and crop performance.
-Second, while intra-guild predation potentially influences the pest control by GAPs (Straub et al., 2008; Michalko et al., 2019), it was not quantified in our diet composition analysis due to the limitation of stable isotope mixing models (Hsu et al., 2021).
+Third, while intra-guild predation potentially influences the pest control by GAPs (Straub et al., 2008; Michalko et al., 2019), it was not quantified in our diet composition analysis due to the limitation of stable isotope mixing models (Hsu et al., 2021).
 However, this may not be a major concern in our study because rice plants grow in dense clumps and form a complex structure that could substantially relax intra-guild predation pressure (Finke and Denno, 2006; Janssen et al., 2007).
 Regardless, we caution that our diet estimates of predators (without predator-predator interference) might not apply to systems where intra-guild predation prevails.

 5. Conclusions